SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2020/project_1/week-01.md

 **Time Box 2: 90 minutes**

-* **Pair A** then becomes familiar with Servlets, JSPs ans Servlet Filters.
+* **Pair A** then becomes familiar with Servlets, JSPs and Servlet Filters.
 Use the example code in the above repo.
 In 1 hour 15 minutes, you should:
   * Learn how to write a Servlet in a Java class
   * Learn how to write a JSP page with the JSTL tag library
   * Learn how to create a model in the controller (servlet) and pass it to the view